Exclusive: Renault to discontinue Espace model as carmaker cuts costs - sources

 That will coincide with Renault’s embattled Japanese partner Nissan (7201.T)’s own strategic update, set to be outlined on May 28 and which should encompass a pullback from Europe and elsewhere to focus on the United States, China and Japan.

-“The project is not yet completely set in stone but the Espace, the (compact minivan) Scenic and the large sedan Talisman should already be considered scrapped from the future product programme, it is practically a given that these models will stop,” one of the sources said.
+“The project is not yet completely set in stone but the Espace, the (compact minivan) Scenic and the large sedan Talisman should already be considered scrapped from the future product programme, it is practically a given that these models will stop,” one of the sources told Reuters.

 “In short, fewer minivans and sedans and a focus on crossovers and SUVs”, the source added.